NM001/Pro001/README.md

 First, we will develop a responsive single page web app with Javascript and ArangoDB

-We may not implement any library or framework except ArangoDB 3.x with Foxx, Bootstrap, or Vue.js
+We may not implement any library or framework besides ArangoDB 3.x Foxx, Bootstrap, or Vue.js

 The idea is to keep all code as clear and simple as possible